 What Is the Cost of Chemotherapy in the UK and How to Pay for It

 Chemotherapy is a medical treatment that uses anti-cancer drugs to kill cancer cells and stop the disease from spreading.
 It can be given to cure, control or relieve the symptoms of cancer.
+Due to the NHS, there is no cost of chemotherapy in the UK unless one is having private treatment.

 Getting chemo in the UK